 The Essential Film Holder has a lot going for it.

-It’s also easy to use, and allows users to scan the whole roll at a single time rather than in small pieces like scanner holders or the Digitaliza.
-In the end, I can scan a whole roll of 35mm film in about 10-15 minutes.
+It’s also easy to use and allows users to scan the whole roll at a single time rather than in small pieces like scanner holders or the Digitaliza.
+I can scan a whole roll of 35mm film in about 10-15 minutes.

 Setting up the device is a breeze.
 My version has both the 135 and 120 masks attached at the same time.
 So I can scan 35mm right out of the box after blowing some air through the cracks, or I just unscrew the top section to scan using the 120 mask.